asaidimu/go-anansi/README.md

 ### Core Components

-*   **`core/`**: This package defines the foundational abstractions of Anansi.
-It contains:
+*   **`core/persistence/`**: This package defines the top-level interfaces (`PersistenceInterface`, `PersistenceCollectionInterface`, `PersistenceTransactionInterface`) for interacting with the persistence layer.
+It also houses the `Executor` (orchestrates queries) and the event system.
+*   **`core/query/`**: This package contains the declarative `QueryDSL` structure and the fluent `QueryBuilder` API for constructing queries.
+It also defines the `QueryGenerator` interface for translating DSL to SQL, and the `DataProcessor` for in-memory Go-based filtering and computed fields.
-    *   `SchemaDefinition`: The declarative language for defining your data models, including fields, types, constraints, and indexes.
-It also supports complex nested schemas and migration definitions.
+*   **`core/schema/`**: This package defines the foundational `SchemaDefinition` for describing data models, including field types, constraints, indexes, and migration primitives.
+It also includes the `Validator` for schema-based data validation.
-    *   `Mapper` interface: Defines how `SchemaDefinition`s are translated into Data Definition Language (DDL) commands (e.g., `CREATE TABLE`, `CREATE INDEX`).
-    *   `query.QueryExecutor` interface: Defines how queries are executed against a database, encompassing both database-specific SQL operations and post-retrieval Go-based processing (custom filters, computed fields).
-    *   `query.QueryGenerator` interface: Defines how a high-level `query.QueryDSL` is translated into raw SQL statements that the database can understand.
-    *   `query.QueryDSL` and `query.QueryBuilder`: The declarative language and fluent API for constructing data queries, enabling powerful filtering, sorting, pagination, and projection.
-    *   `PersistenceInterface` & `PersistenceCollectionInterface`: The top-level interfaces for interacting with the persistence layer, handling collection management, CRUD operations, event subscriptions, triggers, and scheduled tasks.
-*   **`sqlite/`**: This package provides the concrete implementation of the core interfaces specifically for SQLite databases.
-It includes:
+*   **`sqlite/`**: This package provides the concrete implementation for SQLite databases.
-    *   `SQLiteMapper`: Handles SQLite-specific DDL operations like `CREATE TABLE`, `CREATE INDEX`, and `DROP TABLE`, respecting options like `IF NOT EXISTS` and `TablePrefix`.
-    *   `SqliteExecutor`: Manages database connections, executes SQL queries generated by `SqliteQuery`, and applies Go-based filtering and computation logic in-memory.
+    *   `SQLiteInteractor`: Implements the `persistence.DatabaseInteractor` interface, handling low-level SQL execution (DDL and DML) and transaction management for SQLite.
-    *   `SqliteQuery`: Translates the generic Anansi `query.QueryDSL` into SQLite-compatible SQL, including handling JSON field access via `json_extract`.
+    *   `SqliteQuery`: Implements the `query.QueryGenerator` interface, translating Anansi's `QueryDSL` into SQLite-compatible SQL, including handling nested JSON field access via `json_extract`.
-*   **`persistence/`**: This package orchestrates the interactions between the `Mapper` and `QueryExecutor` to provide the high-level `Persistence` and `PersistenceCollection` APIs to users.
-It acts as the bridge between your application and the underlying database implementation, abstracting away the database-specific details.

 ### Data Flow for Queries (`collection.Read`)

 1. A user constructs a `query.QueryDSL` object using `query.NewQueryBuilder()`.
 2. The `PersistenceCollection.Read()` method receives the `query.QueryDSL`.
-3. It passes the `query.QueryDSL` to the configured `query.QueryExecutor` (e.g., `sqlite.SqliteExecutor`).
+3. It delegates the operation to the internal `Executor`.
-4. The `SqliteExecutor` determines which fields are needed from the database by analyzing the projection and identifying dependencies for Go-based functions.
+4. The `Executor` analyzes the `QueryDSL` to determine all fields required from the database, including dependencies for any registered Go-based functions.
-5. It then uses the `query.QueryGenerator` (e.g., `sqlite.SqliteQuery`) to translate the SQL-executable parts of the `query.QueryDSL` into an SQL query string and parameters.
+5. It then uses the `query.QueryGenerator` (implemented by `sqlite.SqliteQuery`) to translate the SQL-executable parts of the `QueryDSL` into an SQL query string and parameters.
 This includes handling field path translation for nested JSON objects.
-6. The `SqliteExecutor` executes this SQL query against the `sql.DB` connection.
+6. The `Executor`'s `DatabaseInteractor` (implemented by `sqlite.SQLiteInteractor`) executes this SQL query against the `sql.DB` connection.
-7. Retrieved rows are read from `sql.Rows` and converted into a generic `query.Row` (map[string]any) slice, performing schema-aware type conversions (e.g., SQLite `INTEGER` to Go `bool` for `FieldTypeBoolean`).
+7. Retrieved rows are read from `*sql.Rows` and converted into a generic `schema.Document` (map[string]any) slice, performing schema-aware type conversions (e.g., SQLite `INTEGER` to Go `bool` for `FieldTypeBoolean`).
-8.  **Post-SQL Processing**: The `SqliteExecutor` then applies any registered **Go-based filter functions** and **Go-based computed field functions** on these in-memory `query.Row` objects.
+8.  **Post-SQL Processing**: The `Executor` (specifically its internal `DataProcessor`) then applies any registered **Go-based filter functions** and **Go-based computed field functions** on these in-memory `schema.Document` objects.
-9. Finally, the `SqliteExecutor` applies the final projection (include/exclude fields) as specified in the `query.QueryDSL`.
+9. Finally, the `Executor` applies the final projection (include/exclude fields) as specified in the `QueryDSL`.
 10. The processed `query.QueryResult` is returned to the caller.

 ### Extension Points

 Anansi is designed with extensibility in mind through its interfaces:

-*   **`core.Mapper`**: To support a new database (e.g., PostgreSQL, MySQL), you would implement this interface to define how schemas are mapped to DDL for that specific database system.
+*   **`persistence.DatabaseInteractor`**: To support a new SQL database (e.g., PostgreSQL, MySQL), you would implement this interface to define how DDL and DML operations are performed for that specific database system.
-*   **`query.QueryExecutor`**: This interface allows you to define how queries are executed and how post-database retrieval Go logic is applied.
-A new database integration would likely need its own `QueryExecutor` implementation.
-*   **`query.QueryGenerator`**: This interface is responsible for transforming the `query.QueryDSL` into database-specific SQL.
-For each new database, a new `QueryGenerator` implementation would be required.
+*   **`query.QueryGeneratorFactory` / `query.QueryGenerator`**: For each new database, a new `QueryGenerator` implementation would be required to transform the generic `QueryDSL` into the database's specific SQL dialect.
+*   **`schema.FunctionMap`**: Allows injecting custom Go functions for computed fields and advanced filtering logic directly into the query processing pipeline.

 ### Static Type Mapping & Code Generation (Planned Enhancement)